-If you are learning Italian, whether it is for personal pleasure or business needs, you will surely need to learn the months of the year in Italian.
+If you are learning Italian, you will surely need to learn the months of the year in Italian.

 If you are an English speaker, you are in luck, as the names for i mesi (the months) in Italian and English come from the same Latin root, which makes them sound similar in the two languages.